Plutonomicon/cardano-transaction-lib/doc/getting-started.md

 The `ContractConfig` contains the configuration values and websocket connections that are required to execute contracts written in CTL.
 For local development and testing, we provide `Contract.Monad.traceContractConfig` where all service hosts are set to `localhost` and the `logLevel` is set to `Trace`.
 Needless to say, this is not viable for production or staging environments.

-To contstruct a `ContractConfig`, it is **not recommended to directly construct or manipulate a `ContractConfig` yourself** as the process of making a new config initializes websockets.
+It is **not recommended to directly construct or manipulate a `ContractConfig` yourself** as the process of making a new config initializes websockets.
 Instead, use `Contract.Monad.ConfigParams` with `Contract.Monad.mkContractConfig`.

 As explained in the [Plutus/PAB comparison](plutus-comparison.md#the-contract-type), the `ContractConfig` environment using Purescript's extensible records.
 This can also be done via `ConfigParams`, which holds an `extraConfig` field corresponding to the `Row Type` argument to `ContractConfig` (and by extension, `Contract`).

 An example of building a `ContractConfig` via `ConfigParams` is as follows: